ethereum/consensus-specs/sync/optimistic.md

 1. The current slot (as per the system clock) is at least `SAFE_SLOTS_TO_IMPORT_OPTIMISTICALLY` ahead of the slot of the block being imported.
+1. The block has a ancestor with an execution payload that has been deemed to be `VALID` by an execution engine.

 *See [Fork Choice Poisoning](#fork-choice-poisoning) for the motivations behind these conditions.*